Intergovernmental Conference on the Common Market and Euratom: Common market

 The basic principle of the common market was agreed upon by the six ECSC members, but there was wide disagreement about the procedures for its implementation.
 Both Germany and the three Benelux countries, with their export-oriented economies, favoured economic liberalism and wanted to reduce custom duties in order to lower the barriers for trade between the participating countries.
 On the other side stood France and Italy, with their less internationally competitive economies, which were primarily in favour of a mechanism for market regulation and a certain amount of protection from external competition.
-France wanted some way to include its African colonial in the forthcoming European common market.
+France wanted some way to include its African colonies in the forthcoming European common market.
 The participants of the conference could not reach a satisfactory agreement on a common agricultural policy, but the outcome of the conference provided for improvement in productivity, self-sufficiency in food for the community and the establishment of an adequate income for farmers.

 Euratom

 The negotiations on Euratom were complicated by the French opposition against any power of Euratom on the military use of nuclear power that might hinder the acquisition of nuclear weapons for France.
 France wanted to share the cost of the development of civil nuclear research with Euratom, which would free financial resources for its own military nuclear research.
 Although the other countries were reluctant to accept that stance, in the end they agreed to leave the military use of nuclear research out of the treaty, subject to international controls.
 The US also opposed the emergence of an independent European nuclear force.

-The Suez crisis of 1956, which exposed the vulnerability of Europe regarding its energy supplies had an influence on the negotiations.
+The Suez Crisis of 1956, which exposed the vulnerability of Europe regarding its energy supplies had an influence on the negotiations.